clhenrick/clhenrick.io/content/about/accessibility.md

 # {{title}}

 This website strives to achieve level AA compliance for the [Web Content Accessibility Guidelines (WCAG) version 2.2](https://www.w3.org/TR/WCAG22/).
-WCAG is widely acknowledged by accessibility professionals as well as local, state, and federal government (including the [Americans with Disabilities Act](https://www.ada.gov/resources/small-entity-compliance-guide/)) within the United States as a standard for ensuring and evaluating whether websites are considered digitally accessibile.
+WCAG is widely acknowledged by accessibility professionals as well as local, state, and federal government (including the [Americans with Disabilities Act](https://www.ada.gov/resources/small-entity-compliance-guide/)) within the United States as a standard for evaluating whether websites are considered digitally accessibile.
 However, WCAG _compliance_ does not equate with _usability_ (something could technically be WCAG compliant but not usable by someone with a disability), which is why this website attempts to make sure all of its features and funcionality follow usability and [inclusive design](https://en.wikipedia.org/wiki/Inclusive_design) best practices.

 ## Technical specifications